Nominations will reopen in November 2020

 - Candidate must demonstrate continued productivity in his/her area of research as indicated by publications in peer-reviewed scientific journals and receipt of grant awards from public and/or private institutions.

-- Service to the AHA and the ATVB Council will be considered in the evaluation of the criteria.
+- Service to the AHA and the Council on Arteriosclerosis, Thrombosis and Vascular Biology (ATVB) will be considered in the evaluation of the criteria.

 How to Make a Nomination